dedis/student_23_ipfs_workload_analysis/Part 3 - Monitoring Data Requests with BitSwap/README.md

 - Two middle panes:
     - `docker exec -it ipfs-monitoring-daemon01-1 /bin/sh`.
-        - And running `watch -tn 30 'ipfs swarm peers | wc -l'` inside of the docker container to continously display the number of peers connected to monitor 1.
+        - `watch -tn 30 'ipfs swarm peers | wc -l'` inside of the docker container to continously display the number of peers connected to monitor 1.
     - `docker exec -it ipfs-monitoring-daemon02-1 /bin/sh`.
-        - And running `watch -tn 30 'ipfs swarm peers | wc -l'` inside of the docker container to continously display the number of peers connected to monitor 2.
+        - `watch -tn 30 'ipfs swarm peers | wc -l'` inside of the docker container to continously display the number of peers connected to monitor 2.

     Note that it will take some time (several days) until a decently large number of connected peers is reached.

 - Two bottom panes:
     - [find_gateways.sh](find_gateways.sh): Script that uses the ipfs-gateway-finder binary to identify gateway peers.
+Runs every 12 hours.
     - [save_connected_peers.sh](save_connected_peers.sh): Script that saves the connected peers for both monitors.
+Runs every 30 minutes.

 Three especially useful `tmux` shortcuts:
 - `Ctrl+b` + `n` to cycle through the panes.